Mykyta/rfcs/withdrawn/0000-template.md

 ## Relevant Resources

-{{Optional section to link relevant resources and discussions relevant to this RFCs withdrawal}}
+{{Optional section to reference resources and discussions relevant to this RFCs withdrawal}}